asish0sahu/board/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Architecture of the components design

+1. Kanban board with three columns (To Do, In Progress, Done)

+2 .Drag and drop functionality between columns

+3. Add new task modal with form validation

+4. API integration with JSONPlaceholder

+5.Loading states and error handling

+6.Responsive design that works on mobile and desktop

+7.Snackbar notifications for user feedback

+8.Material UI for styling and components